House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Why Choose a Corded Drill?

-Contractors will generally choose a corded drill because power is what is most important to them.
+Contractors generally choose a corded drill because power is most important to them.
 They also need to have a drill that they know is going to work for them at any time.
-The constant need for an outlet can be frustrating, but it’s also a problem easily solved by a dependable extension cord.
+The constant need for an outlet can be frustrating, but it’s also a problem easily solved by a dependable extension cord or a generator.

 Pros